History of the Green Party of Canada: Joan Russow

 British Columbia's Joan Russow became leader of the Green Party of Canada on April 13, 1997.
 Russow won 52% of the ballots cast in the 1997 leadership race, surpassing Ontario's Jim Harris (39%) and Rachelle Small (8%).
 Immediately upon attaining the leadership, Russow was plunged into a federal general election.
 Russow's campaign in 1997 set a number of important precedents.
 The 1997 election was the first campaign in which the Greens conducted a national leader's tour, presented a national platform and a bilingual campaign (Russow is trilingual, speaking Spanish, French and English).
 Previous campaigns, due in part to the party's few resources and, in part, to the party's constitutional straitjacket, had been characterized by policy and spokespeople operating, at best, province-by-province and, at worst, riding-by-riding.
 In her own riding of Victoria, Russow received just shy of 3000 votes and 6% of the popular vote.

-In 1998, the party adopted a rule that forbids membership in any other federal political party.
-This was intended to prevent the party from being taken over.
-Before 1998, some Green Party members have been comfortable openly working with members of other political parties.
-For instance, GPC members Peter Bevan-Baker and Mike Nickerson worked with Liberal MP Joe Jordan to develop the Canada Well-Being Measurement Act that called upon the government to implement Genuine Progress Indicators (GPI).
-While the act was introduced into the House of Commons as a private members bill, it never became law.
-A small number of Greens who advocate the more cooperative approach to legislation objected to the rule not to hold cross-memberships, a tool they occasionally employed.

 In the 2000 election, the party nominated 111 candidates, in nine out of ten provinces — all but Newfoundland and Labrador — and in one of three territories (Nunavut).
 These candidates collected 0.81% of the total popular vote.